abelcheung/scorerender/README.md

 ## License

 It used to be in [Affero General Public License](https://en.wikipedia.org/wiki/Affero_General_Public_License) v3 (see readme.txt); but later realized the license being too restrictive.
-Therefore I declare this project is now using [MIT license](https://opensource.org/licenses/MIT) (note that I'm the sole author after rewrite), so that others investigating this project can be at ease.
+Therefore I declare this project is now using [MIT license](https://opensource.org/licenses/MIT) (as of 2019); note that I'm the sole author after rewrite, so that others investigating this project can be at ease.
 Multiple components inside were in LGPL license.

 ## Diagram